Wimbledon College: House system

-Upon joining the college, each pupil is assigned to one of the school's eight houses.
+Upon entering Wimbledon College, each pupil is assigned to one of the school's eight houses.
 Traditionally, families are able to request to be placed in the same houses.
 Each house is named after a saint.
 Every house has a head of house, which is a member of the teaching staff, and a house captain, which is a student and a member of the prefectorial team.

 Since the creation of the four new houses in 2011, the house system and the line system have become partially merged through house-specific forms (for which purpose the new houses were created).
 Each form encompasses all the boys of a line in a specific house, leading to forms being named, for example, 'Grammar Southwell' and 'Poetry Campion'.

 The school organises annual interhouse competitions, including in music, debating, spelling bees, subject quizzes, rugby, football, cricket and dodgeball.
 There is additionally a sports day at the end of each year for the four junior lines which is organised as an interhouse competition within each line at Wimbledon Park.
 For participation in these interhouse competitions and for good behaviour and positive contributions in school, students in the Lower and Higher Lines are awarded with house points which accumulate over the course of a year.
 Individual students can receive prizes after attaining a certain number of house points, including certificates of achievement, lunch passes to skip queues in the refectory; forms and houses which accumulate the most points over the course of a year are also rewarded collectively.
 The Sixth Form remains to be fully amalgamated into the house points system, with many of the interhouse competitions weakly attended by those in Poetry and Rhetoric.